What Is Corrective Maintenance? (Examples & Steps to Take)

 When Is Corrective Maintenance Necessary?

 As the name suggests, corrective maintenance is necessary when a problem is discovered with a piece of equipment or asset that can be fixed.
-Typically, however, corrective maintenance refers to issues identified when a technician is attempting to complete a separate work order, such as during a scheduled maintenance inspection or when making unplanned repairs.
-Also, corrective maintenance often involves correcting an issue before a total equipment failure occurs.
+Typically, it refers to issues identified when a technician is attempting to complete a separate work order, such as during a scheduled maintenance inspection or when making unplanned repairs.
+Also, this maintenance type often involves correcting an issue before a total equipment failure occurs.

 For example, reactive maintenance or emergency maintenance might involve fixing a broken refrigerator.
 During that work order, however, a technician might identify an electrical problem that was causing the refrigerator to short circuit.
 So, corrective maintenance might then involve a work order that involves upgrading the electrical panel before malfunctions occur with other appliances.